-The Board is submitting for stockholder approval a proposal to amend and restate the charter of the Company (the "Charter") to phase out the present threeyear staggered terms of our directors and instead provide for the annual election of directors beginning with the election of directors at the Company's 2017 Annual Meeting of Stockholders (the "2017 Annual Meeting").
+The Board is submitting for stockholder approval a proposal to amend and restate the charter of the Company (the "Charter") to phase out the present three-year staggered terms of our directors and instead provide for the annual election of directors beginning with the election of directors at the Company's 2017 Annual Meeting of Stockholders (the "2017 Annual Meeting").
 The Charter currently divides our Board into three classes, as nearly equal in number as possible, with members of each class elected to staggered terms ending at the third annual meeting of stockholders following their election.
 Approximately one-third of our directors stand for election at each annual meeting of stockholders.
-This proposal follows votes by stockholders at each of the Company's 2014 Annual Meeting of Stockholders (the "2014 Annual Meeting") and 2015 Annual Meeting of Stockholders (the "2015 Annual Meeting") on a proposal of the same nature.
+This proposal follows votes by stockholders at each of the Company's 2014 Annual Meeting of Stockholders (the "2015 Annual Meeting") on a proposal of the same nature.